Online Bachelor of Science in Information Technology Cybersecurity

 - Cost & savings

 In this bachelor’s program, you’ll learn how to maintain the security of networks and data.
 You’ll explore network defense, offensive network security and countermeasures to shut hackers off from accessing important data.
 And you’ll find out what ethical (and unethical) hacking looks like.

-- Learn how to maintain the security of networks and data in a range of environments.
+- Learn how to maintain the security of networks in a range of environments.

 - Study different types of hacking (both ethical and unethical).